-Please upload detailed business plans and related analyses that substantiate the sustainability of your participation in the grant program, beginning on the signing of award and grant agreement and ending no less than five years after construction completion.
+Please upload detailed business plans and related analyses that substantiate the sustainability of the proposed project beginning on the signing of award and grant agreement and ending no less than five years after project construction completion.
 This can be provided in the form of pro forma statements or analyses and must include cash flow and balance sheet projections.